uq-eresearch/miletus/INSTALL.md

 Wait a few minutes for the harvesting scheduler to run.
 Status messages will appear in the console running _Miletus_.
-If additional records are havested, the count should be different. **Can we manually trigger this to happen instead of waiting?**
+If additional records are havested, the count should be different.

 To exit from the _Rails console_, at the prompt enter the following: